Georgetown Green Office FAQ

-Georgetown’s Green Office program is a voluntary, flexible pilot program and friendly competition between offices, designed to help the University meet its environmental goals.
-Through this program, the Sustainability Office encourages, supports and rewards faculty and staff for taking the lead in adopting environmentally responsible office practices in your workplace.
+Georgetown’s Green Office program is a voluntary, flexible program designed to help the university meet its sustainability goals.
+Through this program, the Office of Sustainability encourages and supports members of the Georgetown community for taking the lead in adopting environmentally responsible office practices in your work space.

 What is the purpose of the Green Office program?

-Green Offices has several key objectives toward an overall goal of increasing campus sustainability and achieving our campus’s environmental commitments:
+The Green Office Program has several key objectives toward an overall goal of increasing campus sustainability and achieving our university sustainability commitments:

-- To recognize and reward the leadership taken by you and your office members to go green in your workplace.
+- To recognize the leadership taken by you and your office to go green in your work space.

-- To make it easier for your office to be green, by providing technical assistance and troubleshooting from our campus sustainability experts.
+- To make it easier for your office to be green, by providing guidance and resources from our campus sustainability experts.

-- To increase campus awareness of sustainability by offering a consistent framework for and education about what “green” means in our campus workplaces.
+- To increase campus awareness of sustainability by offering a consistent framework for and education about what “green” means in our campus work spaces.

 How does my office become a Green Office?

-- Ensure that your office’s leadership is on board.
+- Ensure that your office’s leadership and other members of your office are on board.

-- Schedule and host a Kick Off event with your entire office, which will include a presentation by Sustainability staff about the program and how it works.
+- Plan to attend a Green Office Brown Bag, which will include a presentation by a Sustainability team member about the program and how it works.

 What does my office get for participating?

-In addition to feeling good about being a campus leader in helping to conserve environmental resources, your office will receive a number of benefits for participating, including:
+In addition to feeling good about being a green office leader, by helping to conserve environmental resources, your office will receive:

-- Technical assistance and trouble-shooting on your office’s unique sustainability challenges, provided by the Campus Sustainability Coordinator and/or other sustainability staff at Georgetown.
+- Guidance on your office’s unique sustainability challenges and resources provided by the Office of Sustainability and/or other sustainability affiliates at Georgetown.